xray-imaging/32id-docs/docs/source/txm/manual/manual_003.rst

 At the APS
 ----------

-Your raw data are automatically copied from the detector to the analysis computer (handyn in this example) under the folder /local/data/YYYY-MM/PI_lastName.
+Your raw data are automatically copied from the detector to the analysis computer (txmthree in this example) under the folder /local/ssd/data/YYYY-MM/PI_lastName.
+The SSD storage is limited, therefore after processing it is recommended to move data to a slower but larger HDD storage /local/data/YYYY-MM/PI_lastName.

 Manual
 ~~~~~~